By Anthony Caruso III | Publisher

 “The Palmyra game, we were still strong,” defensive leader Chris Salaga, who had two interceptions, said.
 “We were just starting to work together.
 We just started to get chemistry working together.”

 Since then, the defense has not allowed more than 50-yards in a game.
 Maple Shade had only 44 total yards and one first down.
 And Burlington City had -3 total yards with only one first down that came 11:15 into the third quarter.

 Florence fumbled the opening kick off, and then they had an encroachment call that made it first down and 5-yards.
 Two plays later, City’s André Jasper had an 8-yard run that got the first down.

-“Our defense barley allowed to have a first down,” Salaga said.
+“Our defense barely allowed to have a first down,” Salaga said.
 “That was really good.
 Coach Nick (Lubrano) has been dominating the play calling.
 We’re all coming together now.
 The play calling has been great!”

 Florence got off to an early lead.
 It was already 21-0 before the end of the first quarter.
-Quentin Loftin scored three rushing touchdowns within a 5-minute period to end quarter.
+Quentin Loftin scored three rushing touchdowns within a 5-minute period to end the quarter.